-- It always lies between -1 and +1. - A positive value of r indicates positive correlation, a higher value indicating a stronger correlation between X and Y (i.e. the observations lie closer to a straight line). r = 1 indicates perfect positive correlation and means that all the observations lie precisely on a straight line with positive slope, as Figure 7.2 illustrates. - A negative value of r indicates negative correlation.
-Similar to the above, a larger negative value indicates stronger negative correlation and r = -1 signifies perfect negative correlation. - A value of r = 0 (or close to it) indicates a lack of correlation between X and Y. - The relationship is symmetric, i.e. the correlation between X and Y is the same as between Y and X. It does not matter which variable is labelled Y and which is labelled X.
+- It always lies between -1 and +1.
+This makes it relatively easy to judge the strength of an association. - A positive value of r indicates positive correlation, a higher value indicating a stronger correlation between X and Y (i.e. the observations lie closer to a straight line). r = 1 indicates perfect positive correlation and means that all the observations lie precisely on a straight line with positive slope, as Figure 7.2 illustrates. - A negative value of r indicates negative correlation.
+Similar to the above, a larger negative value indicates stronger negative correlation and r = -1 signifies perfect negative correlation.